 Day 3 Denali National Park

 Spend the day on a guided wilderness tour of Denali National Park.
-Panoramic views of mountain ranges, rivers, lakes and glaciers provide the backdrop as you look for bears, caribou, wolves, marmots, ptarmigan and other animals.
-Overnight again at your lodging of choice and ready yourself for the next day of touring the wilderness back country along the Denali Highway.
+Bus tours that take you deep into the park along its only roadway are the most popular option here, but you can also book fly-in hiking trips, Jeep “safaris,” and longer versions of most of the trips mentioned in Day 2.
+Panoramic views of mountain ranges, rivers, lakes and glaciers provide the backdrop as you look for brown bears, black bears, caribou, wolves, marmots, ptarmigan and other animals.
+Overnight again at your lodging of choice.

-Day 4 Denali Highway to the Copper Valley
+Day 4 Denali Highway and the Copper River Valley

-Day 5 and 6 Copper River Valley (Gakona-Glennallen-Copper Center)
+Day 5 Copper River Valley (Gakona, Glennallen or Copper Center)

-The Copper Valley’s myriad of activities can keep you busy for days.
-Take a guided fishing charter for King and Red salmon on the Gulkana and Klutina rivers (tributaries to the world famous Copper River); fly over the Wrangell-St. Elias National Park; or visit the Wrangell-St. Elias National Park Headquarters and Visitor Center and Ahtna Heritage Museum or the Copper Center Museum.
-Stay for at least two nights, as your travels and activities will be dynamic and a good rest will be needed before you travel on.
+The Copper River Valley’s many activities can keep you busy for days—but for now, pick one.
+Take a guided fishing charter for king and red salmon on tributaries to the world famous Copper River, raft the same rivers, book a flightseeing trip over Wrangell-St. Elias National Park, or visit the park headquarters and visitor center, the Ahtna Heritage Museum and the Copper Center Museum.

 Day 6 Copper River Valley to McCarthy